colinpeng-datascience/pine-penguin-change/README.md

 ![alt text](https://github.com/colinpeng-datascience/pine-penguin-change/blob/main/extension/assets/icon.png)

 A Chrome extension that completely transform your browsing experience with ChatGPT.
 Every text can be changed!
 Any way you like!
-All you have to do is give us a prompt and we will customize everything online for you.
+All you have to do is give us a single prompt and we will customize everything real-time for you.
 ## Demo
+(Real time rate)
 ![alt text](https://github.com/colinpeng-datascience/pine-penguin-change/blob/main/extension/assets/demo.gif?raw=true)

 ## Install